RCastilho91/RCastilho91/README.md

 ## Who I am
 Mostly a JavaScript developer focused on MERN (MySQL, Express, React, and Node) with a lot of experience in data.
 American Football and guitar player, boxer, astrophysics certified and just all around curious individual.
-  - 1.5 year and counting as a developer
+  - 2 years and counting as a developer
   - 9 years of data analytics experience
   - 2 years of data science experience